inasafe/inasafe-doc/docs/source/training/qgis/Chapter-08-Using_InaSAFE.rst

 After you saved your InaSAFE result style now you can save your InaSAFE result layer and get the same style like the InaSAFE Result.

-1. Right click on :guilabel:`Population which need evacuation`, and go to :guilabel:`Save As…`
+1. Right click on :guilabel:`Number of People`, and go to :guilabel:`Save As…`

 2. Click on :guilabel:`Browse` button and select a name and location for the file.